Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 Argument delimiters (commas in most cases) split operands for functions (e.g., `max(a, b)`) and sometimes for operators (e.g., `a in (b, c)`).
 They are always used together with parentheses.
 It means that if we find a comma in an expression, we can assume that we are inside the parentheses block, and therefore there is a "subtree_root" node in the tree.

 When we handle subtree operators, the current node can point to an operator in this subtree.
 When we get the next token after a comma, it is added to the current node, e.g., multiplication.
 It is wrong because that token must be added to the subtree_root.
-We need to go up in the tree until we find the nearest "subtree_root" node and set the current node to it.
+We need to go up in the tree until we find the nearest "subtree_root" node and assign it to the current node pointer.

 ![]({{page.images_folder}}/10.png)